 The registration of rights to land, particularly in communal areas, is an important aspect of control over, and the effective administration of rights to land, as well as a precondition for land reform.
 It is purely an administrative matter, however, which must not be regarded as a means of land reform.
 The registration of rights to land is merely a means to an end because it can result in more efficient administration and can probably help to improve the process of land reform.
-The registration of rights to land is more the interests of the government and the community as a whole, because a complete list of all rights to land is available to the government which they can use for tax purposes and orderly control.
+The registration of rights to land has a public as well as a private function.
+The public function is to promote the interests of the government and the community as a whole, because a complete list of all rights to land is available to the government which they can use for tax purposes and orderly control.
 For private individuals the registration of rights to land has the advantage that their rights are more secure and also that land transactions can be safe-guarded and conclusively proved.